ASHRAE Standing Standard Project Committee 62.2 (SSPC 62.2)

 This project committee is responsible for maintaining ASHRAE Standard 62.2,

 Ventilation and Acceptable Indoor Air Quality in Residential Buildings

-Standard 62.2-2013 -- Ventilation and Acceptable Indoor Air Quality in Low-Rise Residential Buildings (ANSI/ASHRAE Approved)
+Standard 62.2-2016 -- Ventilation and Acceptable Indoor Air Quality in Residential Buildings (ANSI/ASHRAE Approved)

 Standard 62.2 was first published in 2003 as the first national ventilation and indoor air quality (IAQ) standard developed specifically for low-rise residential buildings via the ANSI process.
 It has been maintained since then using the ANSI and ASHRAE continuous maintenance procedures.
-Users of the standard are encouraged to use these procedures to propose changes to the standard.
+Readers are encouraged to use these procedures to propose changes to the standard.
 The committee will consider and take formal action on every proposal received.
-Forms and procedures for submitting change proposals may be found on ASHRAE’s Web site at www.ashrae.org or at the end of this standard.
+Forms and procedures for submitting change proposals may be found on ASHRAE’s website at www.ashrae.org or at the end of this standard.
 When proposed addenda are available for public review and when approved addenda are published, notices will be published on ASHRAE’s website.
 The standard is now published in its entirety every third year and includes all approved addenda and errata.
 This procedure allows users to have certainty about when the new editions will be published.
-This 2013 edition incorporates the contents of 17 addenda into the 2010 edition, which were processed by the committee and approved by ASHRAE and ANSI.
-For brief descriptions of the addenda to ANSI/ASHRAE Standard 62.2-2010, see Informative Appendix C.
+This 2016 edition incorporates the contents of 17 addenda into the 2013 edition, which were processed by the committee and approved by ASHRAE and ANSI.
+For brief descriptions of the addenda to ANSI/ASHRAE Standard 62.2-2013, see Informative Appendix D.